perseids-project/squish/README.md

 ## Requirements
 * Unix
 * Python
+* Internet Connection

+## Warning

+This script uses a library which uses Google's closure-compiler API.
+This means your code will be exposed to them potentially.
+Hopefully your code doesn't need to be super duper secret, in which case... why are you using Javascript?

 ## Installation

 So your computer is running something Unix-like?
 Linux and Mac OSX both work.
+The Internet is accessible from this computer?
 Can you run Python scripts?

 You can!
 Wonderful!